redewiedergabe/corpus/resources/docs/main_release_statistics.md

 ![rw_Types](/resources/docs/img/rw_type.png)

-Direct and free indirect ST&WR are clearly more common in fictional texts.
+Direct and free indirect STWR are clearly more common in fictional texts.
 Free indirect even occurs almost exclusively there, but is very infrequent in general, due to the historical nature of our corpus.
-Indirect and reported ST&WR on the other hand are more frequent in non-fictional texts, though the difference is not as pronounced.
+Indirect and reported STWR on the other hand are more frequent in non-fictional texts, though the difference is not as pronounced.

 ## STWR medium